bugs-creator/LatentArtiFusion/readme.md

 ```
 ## Evaluation

-To evaluate the reconstruction quality, we test our model on an artifact-free histology dataset with a total 462 images sized at 256X256, and then compare the image similarities between reconstructed images and original images to evaluate the performance.
+To evaluate the reconstruction quality, we test our model on an artifact-free histology dataset with a total of 462 images sized at 256X256 and then compare the image similarities between reconstructed images and original images to evaluate the performance.

 To evaluate your model performance, modify the relevant paths in test/eval.sh and then run: